hy-ng/HComp-web/submit.md

 ## Submission

-<p style="text-align:justify;"> Submissions must be done via the HCOMP/CI 2023 EasyChair Website under the Works-in-Progress and Demonstration track.
+<p style="text-align:justify;"> Submissions for both HCOMP and CI Works-In-Progress and Demo papers must be done via the <a href="https://easychair.org/conferences/?conf=hcomp23">HCOMP/CI 2023 EasyChair Website </a> under the Works-in-Progress and Demonstration track.
 Submissions to Easychair are required on or before the deadline listed above.
 We cannot accept submissions by e-mail.
 Authors will receive confirmation of receipt of their submissions, including an ID number, shortly after submission.
 HCOMP/CI will contact authors again only if problems are encountered with their papers. </p>

 ### Length